top of page

 A Family Building Approach

-You may seek reproductive counseling for help coping with the stresses of fertility treatment, for assistance with reproductive decision-making, or for emotional support after a pregnancy loss.
+You may seek reproductive counseling for assistance with reproductive decision-making, help coping with the stress of fertility treatment or for emotional support after a pregnancy loss.

-Depending on your needs, reproductive counseling can take place in a single session, several sessions or regular sessions over a period of time.
-It may involve individuals, couples, or groups involved in collaborative reproductive arrangements (sperm donation, egg donation or embryo donation with a known donor).
+Depending on your needs, reproductive counseling might take place in a single session or regular sessions over a period of time.
+It may include individuals, couples, or groups involved in collaborative reproductive arrangements, such as gamete donors and recipient parents.

 If you are reaching out to schedule a consultation required by your fertility clinic, click here for more information.